 “The Triple Cities” we used to call them, but Binghamton, Endicott and Johnson City are hardly the only trio of cities in New York State with the moniker.
 There is, for example, Albany, Schenectady and Troy.
 I was born in Schenectady and expect to be in Troy in October.
 Nor are they all real cities.
 Endicott promotes itself as a village.
 Endwell, where I grew up next door to Endicott, is part of the Town of Union (which includes Maine to the north) and may be bigger than Endicott.
 Across the Susquehanna on its southern side is Vestal, neither a city nor a village, but a town.
 Arguably Endicott was a city in its glory days of the 1950s.
 Back then the shoe factories lining the railroads were cranking out shoes by the railcar full.
 The smell of tanning leather was pervasive as you drove down North Street.
 Then there was also IBM, busy building the precursors to the information age: electric typewriters but also mainframe computers that read programs from stacks of paper cards and saved data to giant reels of magnetic tape.

 The abandoned shoe factory eyesores are now finally gone.
 This is probably for the best, because they were ugly and safety hazards.
 If Endicott is to have a renaissance, it could not happen until these eyesores were demolished.
 Still, they should have kept one, prettified it up and sold tickets to tourists to see it.
 History sells in upstate New York.
-IBM is also gone, although the huge IBM administrative building still proudly proclaiming its name on North Street is still there, and it is easy to mistake for a high school.
+IBM is virtually gone, with only a couple of hundred employees in Endicott.
+The huge IBM administrative building still proudly proclaiming its name on North Street is still there, and it is easy to mistake for a high school.
 The boxy white concrete IBM buildings along McKinley Avenue remain as well.
 Not much has replaced these employment centers, which has resulted in the predictable result: lots of boarded up storefronts.
-When IBM left, a company called Huron took over and is now marketing the former IBM campus to prospective employers.
+When IBM mostly left, a company called Huron took over and is now marketing the former IBM campus to prospective employers.
 Arguably, Endicott would be a great value to any prospective employer.
 There is no rush hour to worry about, plenty of cheap real estate and there is never a problem with finding a parking space, except as I discovered at the George F. Johnson Memorial Library.
 Some things are new on Washington Avenue, Endicott’s old downtown, including an “adult emporium”.

 In 2012, the Triple Cities are not exactly looking up but they definitely feel less bleak than they did when I last visited in 2000.
 It was perhaps exemplified by our choice of lodging, Traditions in the Glen, a four-star hotel, spa and golf resort occupying what used to be the IBM Country Club, before IBM vamoosed.
 The elite of the area, such as they are, seem to hang out here.
 It is a lovely resort, beautifully restored and feeling much like a scaled down and less pricey version of The Homestead, a huge resort we visited in 2010 in Virginia’s Blue Ridge Mountains.
 In the lobby you can see pictures of the country club at or before I remembered it, with pictures of IBM founder Thomas Watson, Sr. taking the first shot on the then new country club, or Bing Crosby with Jack Nicholson’s trainer swinging away on the course.